 - beadings and mouldings, including moulded skirting and other moulded boards

-- planed or other worked boards presented in sets as box boards - these are classified under heading code 4415
+Planed or other worked boards that are presented in sets (as box boards) are classified under heading 4415.

-- wood that has been mortised, tenoned, dovetailed or similarly worked at the ends - also wood assembled into panels, such as carpentry, joinery and parquet flooring panels - these are all classified under heading code 4418
+Mortised, tenoned, dovetailed or similarly worked wood, and wood assembled into panels (such as carpentry, joinery and parquet flooring panels) are classified under heading 4418.

-- panels that are made up of laths of roughly sawn wood, assembled with glue for transportation or for working on later - these are classified under heading code 4421
+Panels made up of roughly-sawn wood laths (slats or narrow strip of wood), assembled with glue for transportation or storage, are classified under heading 4421.

-- wood that has been bronzed or had metal leaf added - this is generally classified under heading code 4421
+Wood that has been bronzed or had metal leaf added is generally classified under heading 4421.

-Particle board is commonly known as chipboard in the UK and is a flat product that’s manufactured in various sizes by pressing or extrusion.
-It’s classified under subheading code 4410 11 and is generally made from:
+Particle board (often known as chipboard) is a flat product manufactured in various sizes by pressing or extrusion.
+It’s generally classified under subheading 4410 11 and is usually made from: